iauns/cpm/README.md

 CPM Externals
 -------------

-If the library you are interested in isn't a CPM module try browsing through the CPM externals listed on http://cpmcpp.com.
+If the library you are interested in isn't a CPM module, try browsing through the CPM externals listed on http://cpmcpp.com.
 While you won't be able to statically link against multiple versions of an external library, you can quickly include it.
 Just use `CPM_AddModule` as you would with any other